 People over-65 only need a single pneumococcal vaccination, which will protect for life.
 It is not given annually like the flu jab.

-People with a long-term health condition may need just a single one-off pneumococcal vaccination or five-yearly vaccination depending on their underlying health problem.
+People with a long-term health condition may need just a single one-off pneumococcal vaccination or five-yearly vaccination depending on their underlying health problem and the medication they take for it.